401 KAR 45:060. Special waste permit-by-rule.

 (b) Erosion and sediment control measures consistent with sound engineering practices are undertaken;

-(c) The use is not within 100 feet of existing streams, 300 feet of existing drinking water wells, or floodplains or wetlands, unless permission has been obtained from the appropriate regulatory agency;
+(c) Unless permission has been obtained from the appropriate regulatory agency, the use is not within 100 feet of existing streams or 300 feet of existing drinking water wells, floodplains, or wetlands;

 (d) The generator characterizes the nonhazardous nature of the coal combustion by-products; and

-(e) The generator submits to the cabinet an annual report that identifies the type and amount of waste released for reuse; the name and address of each recipient of waste; and the specific use, if known, each recipient made of the waste.
+(e) The generator submits to the cabinet an annual report that identifies the type and amount of coal combustion by-products released for reuse; the name and address of each recipient of coal combustion by-products; and the specific use, if known, each recipient made of the coal combustion by-products.

 Section 2.
 Noncompliances.
-(1) A special waste permit-by-rule site or facility is not operating in substantial compliance with Section 1 of this administrative regulation shall be subject to appropriate enforcement action, including corrective action or revocation.
+(1) A special waste permit-by-rule site or facility that is not operating in compliance with Section 1 of this administrative regulation shall be subject to appropriate enforcement action, including corrective action or revocation.

 (2) The cabinet may require the owner or operator of a special waste permit-by-rule site or facility to upgrade the permit to a registered permit-by-rule if doing so will ensure that the requirements of this chapter and the environmental performance standards of 401 KAR 30:031 are met.
 (18 Ky.R.
 3089; Am.
 3437; eff.
 6-24-1992; 43 Ky.R.
 796, 1558; eff.
 5-5-2017.)